This article is part of a larger series on Bookkeeping.

-An effective accounts receivable (A/R) management system can help your business grow even if you expose yourself to the risks of selling goods and services on account.
+Maintaining an effective accounts receivable (A/R) management system is important duty of the bookkeeper that can help your business grow even if you expose yourself to the risks of selling goods and services on account.
 Creating an efficient A/R management process can be made easier by following some well-established practices—and we’ll take a look at 10, from sending invoices and utilizing sales orders to using invoicing software and monitoring A/R efficiency.

 1. Send Invoices Within 48 Hours